Concepción Arenal: Contributions to feminism

 Concepción Arenal is one of the pioneers of feminism in Spain.
-Her first work about women's rights was La Mujer del Porvenir [The woman of the future] (1869) where she critics the theories defending the inferiority of women based on biological reasons.
+Her first work about women's rights was La Mujer del Porvenir [The woman of the future] (1869) where she critiques the theories defending the inferiority of women based on biological reasons.
 She defended women's access to any level of education, although not to any job because she considered that women were not skilled to be an authority figure.
-She neither support women's political involvement because they were at risk of suffering retaliation and neglecting their family.
+She did not support women's political involvement because they were at risk of suffering retaliation and neglecting their family.
 However, later she also wrote:“a serious mistake, and one of the most harmful, to impress upon women that her sole mission is to be wife and mother; it amounts to tell her that she can be nothing by herself and to annihilate her moral and intellectual self” She had a close relationship with krausism intellectuals.
 She was admirer of Fernando de Castro's work about women's education and also she was a member of Ateneo Artístico y Literairo de Señoras directors’ board keeping up to date with the progress made by Asociación para la Enseñanza de la Mujer (Association for Teaching Women).
 Years later, she collaborated regularly with Boletín de la Institución Libre de Enseñanza [Journal of the Institution of Free Teaching] submitting articles about criminal and feminist topics.

 In 1882 Arenal participated-although she was not present- in the Congreso Pedagógico Hispano-Portugués-Americano [Congress of Hispanic-Portugues-American Pedagogy] hold in Madrid and led by Rafael Mª de Labra.
 She presented a paper about “La educación de la mujer” [Women's education] in the fifth section of the congress dedicated to Concepto y límites de la educación de la mujer, y de la aptitud profesional de ésta [The concept and limits of women's education and her professional aptitude].
 The section dealt with the debate of the similarities and difference between women and men's education, what tools were necessary to organize a good education system for women, what aptitudes women had for teaching and other jobs and women's physical education.
 The vice-president of this round table was Emilia Pardo Bazán.
 Arenal's position was supporting women's education without limitation.